bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

 ## How can I update the SDK?
 The following steps describe how to update the Checkout SDK package in your existing custom checkout implementation.

+1. In your terminal, navigate to the project root of your customer checkout implementation.
+You can update the SDK in one of the two following ways:

-1. Update the SDK by either running `npm install @bigcommerce/checkout-sdk@<latest-version-numer>` in your terminal, or update the version number in your checkout's package.json file, then run npm install.
+* Run `npm install @bigcommerce/checkout-sdk@<latest-version-number>` in the terminal.

+update the version number in your checkout's package.json file, then run npm install.

 <!-- theme: info -->